performant-software/core-data-places/README.md

 # core-data-places

-A map-centric website backed by a Core Data project.
+A map-centric website backed by a Core Data project and Typesense index.

 ## Getting Started